 Sema4 Class Action Deadline Alert: Johnson Fistel, Globally-Recognized Law Firm Encourages Shareholders to Submit Their SMFR Losses

-SAN DIEGO, Oct.
-29, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Sema4 Holdings Corp. ("Sema4" or the "Company") SMFRSMFRW)).
-The class action is on behalf of shareholders who purchased Sema4 securities between March 14, 2022 and August 15, 2022, both dates inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Sema4 Holdings Corp. (“Sema4” or the “Company”) (NASDAQ: SMFR, SMFRW).
+The class action is on behalf of shareholders who purchased Sema4 securities between March 14, 2022 and August 15, 2022, both dates inclusive (the “Class Period”).
 Investors are hereby notified that they have until November 7, 2022 to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.